kinverarity1/python-sa-gwdata/docs/source/data-types-well-summary.rst

    Wells which are intended to intersect groundwater, whether for monitoring or for extraction or recharge/drainage of groundwater.
 The data for these type of wells derives from well completion reports submitted to DEW as part of the requirements attached to water well permits.
+Any edits or updates or new data should be sent to `groundwater@sa.gov.au <mailto:groundwater@sa.gov.au>`__.

 Water points
    Database records to record surface expressions of groundwater such as springs and